chadwhitacre/openpath/_posts/2025-12-19-something-big-happened-in-1998.md

 homepage_rank: 1
 ---

-37signals recently launched a source-available kanban product that they choose to call open source, in [open defiance](https://x.com/dhh/status/1996627792008827342) of the [Open Source Initiative](https://opensource.org/)'s [Open Source
+37signals recently launched a source-available software product that they choose to call open source, in [open defiance](https://x.com/dhh/status/1996627792008827342) of the [Open Source Initiative](https://opensource.org/)'s [Open Source